samsungsamiio/samsungsami.io/source/sami/sami-documentation/rate-limiting.md

 See [**Authentication**](/sami/sami-documentation/authentication.html) for instructions on obtaining and using OAuth2 tokens.
 {:.info}

-## User token

-The user token is defined [here](/sami/sami-documentation/authentication.html#user-token).
+## Rate limits for three actors

+### Per user

 Rate limiting is applied to an authenticated user in a single application.
-This means that rate limits on a user are considered separately for each application that calls the API.
-Remember that this will be the token your application will have once a user is logged in to your app.
-The limits will be applied to the user.
+This means that rate limits on users are considered separately for each application that calls the API.
+Your application has this token once a user is logged in.
+[Read about user tokens.](/sami/sami-documentation/authentication.html#user-token)

-## Device token

-The device token is define [here](/sami/sami-documentation/authentication.html#device-token).
+### Per device

 Rate limiting is applied to an authenticated device.
 Since device tokens are not linked to developer applications, each device sending data can be considered to have its own rate limit.

-## Application token
+[Read about device tokens.](/sami/sami-documentation/authentication.html#device-token)

+### Per application

 Rate limiting is applied to an authenticated application that can call the API without a user token.
-The application token is defined [here](/sami/sami-documentation/authentication.html#application-token).
+[Read about application tokens.](/sami/sami-documentation/authentication.html#application-token).

 ## HTTP headers